cyverse/docker-irods/README.md

 `IRODS_CLERVER_PASSWORD`.
 It sets the value to `rods`.
 It is needed by the entry point to initialize the authentication file, since this file cannot be in the image.

 The entry point starts and stops the iRODS service.
-On start, it waits until the catalog provider can be detected before authenticating the clerver user and start the iRODS service.
+On start, if it's a catalog consumer, it waits until a catalog provider can be detected before authenticating the clerver user and start the iRODS service.
 This means that bringing up the consumer need not wait for the provider to be running.
 The entry point traps `SIGTERM` passed down from Docker and stops the service before shutting down.
 Using a `CMD` instruction, a derived image can pass in an executable that the entry point will call before and after both starting and stopping the service.

 The entry point allows for an executable to be provided by a derived image through a `CMD` instruction in its Dockerfile.
 This executable must accept four commands as its last argument.
 These commands tell the executable the current stage of the service's execution.
 Here are the commands.

-* `before_start`  The executable is called with this before the catlog provider is detected.
-It allows the container to perform any setup operations that need to occur before the iRODS service is started.
+* `before_start`  The executable is called with this before the iRODS service is started.
+If it's a catalog consumer, catalog provider detection occurs afterwards.
+This allows the container to perform any setup operations that need to occur before the iRODS service is started.
-* `after_start`  The executable is called with this immediately after the iRODS service is started.
-It allows the container to perform any setup operations that need to occur when the service is running.
+* `after_start`  The executable is called with this after the iRODS service is started.
+This allows the container to perform any setup operations that need to occur when the service is running.
-* `before_stop`  The executable is called with this immediately before the iRODS service is stopped.
-It allows the container to perform any tear down operations that need to occur when the service is running.
+* `before_stop`  The executable is called with this before the iRODS service is stopped.
+This allows the container to perform any tear down operations that need to occur when the service is running.
 * `after_stop`  The executable is called with this argument after the iRODS service has stopped.
-It allows the container to perform any tear down operations that need to occur after the service has stopped.
+This  allows the container to perform any tear down operations that need to occur after the service has stopped.

 Here's an example of a bash script, `control-status.sh`, that could be used to set the status of a given resource as `up` when its server is started and `down` when stopped.